 Figure 4.x: Cumulative sum of the explained variance for each principal component

-Discuss: Why might we want to set up logic so a threshold is checked programmatically as opposed to checking manually?

-Answer: Checking a threshold manually may be difficult with a large number of features, human error is introduced with manual inspection, and manual inspection makes the analysis less automated.

 Set the threshold for percent of variance to keep in the data as 95% as follows.

 threshold = .95

 Using this threshold, we will loop through the list of cumulative explained variance and see where they explain no less than 95% of the variance in the data.
 Since we will be looping through the indices of cum_sum_explained_var, we will instantiate our loop using for i in range(len(cum_sum_explained_var)):.